HarishFulara07/BookMyBus-EVS/README.md

 # BookMyBus
-Website as part of our EVS project built using Django (Python).
+Web app as part of our EVS project built using Django (Python).

 The web-app has following features :-